Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 The first part of the cruise gives you the best view back to Ohrid itself: the old town climbing the headland, church towers and red roofs above the promenade, and the lake stretching west toward Albania.
 As the boat heads south, the route follows the Macedonian shore past resort villages, beaches and the lower slopes of Galicica National Park.

-The cruise is not a fast sightseeing checklist.
-It is a slow lake day.
+The cruise isn’t a fast sightseeing checklist.
+It’s a slow lake day.
 Bring water, sun protection and a light layer, because the sun can be strong on deck while the wind can feel cool once the boat is moving.
-The best seats are usually outside with shade, but do not worry if you start on the wrong side: the boat returns the same way, so you see both directions.
+The best seats are usually outside with shade, but don’t worry if you start on the wrong side: the boat returns the same way, so you see both directions.

 Shorter Ohrid cruises stay around the old town and the Church of St. John at Kaneo.
 The St. Naum trip is the one to choose when the journey down the lake is part of the point.